-Performance Goals and Payout as % of Opportu
+Performance Goals an Performance Goals and Payout as % of Opportunity

+Threshold (100%

-Measure Threshold (0% Payout) (50% Payout) (100% Payout)
+Measure (0% Payout) (50% Payout) Payout)

-EBITDA Less than \$200 M \$200 M \$250 M
+EBITDA Less than \$200 M \$ 200 M \$250 M

 The bonus amounts shall be interpolated between the specified points.
 The bonus for each named executive officer shall be unconditionally due and payable once the performance goal is achieved.